MBusto4/instagram-clone/README.md

 ## Features to Try!

-- Sign into OuterView with your Google account
+- Sign into my instagram clone with your Google account
-- Record yourself talking and see a live transcription
-- Render Face Points and make some funny faces
-- Emotions trained into machine learning model
-  - _Happy, Sad, Surprised, Anger, Fearful, Disgusted, Neutral_
-- Say lots of filler words such as 'like', 'totally' and 'basically'
-- Try different emotions with varying amounts of filler words to see the scoring algorithm work
-- See your previous recordings in the All Recordings page
+- Once logged in you will see some posts that already have been posted to firebase
+- This clone has the features of instagram where you can like and comment on current posts.
+- Navigate to the + symbol on the top right on the screen
+- Once pressed, you can now post a photo to the main feed with any file you have saved on your computer
+- Press Upload and welcome to the instagram clone PARTY!!!!

 ## Technologies